 Acceptance and Endurance: Your expectations may not come true always on the trek, known/unknown whatever the trek throws at you, you will have to embrace and keep moving.
 There is no time for dejection, “keep moving ahead” is the mantra here, cold, heat, rain, storm, stones, mud, raging rivers, rickety bridges, ascend, descend, snow, sand, rocks, as long as you keep walking, you’re getting somewhere and you will get there.

 Life is also a trek, a journey full of barriers and shortcomings, as long as we keep moving and believe in what we want to achieve.

 Team: A good team can help you trudge through a hard trail, a sense of camaraderie has great power to motivate.
-It is the same with life, it is a journey and the people whom we chose to walk with and let into our inner circle can make a big impact on how soon and with how much difficulty we make it to the destination.
+It is the same with life, it is a journey and the people whom we choose to walk with and let into our inner circle can make a big impact on how soon and with how much difficulty we make it to the destination.

 I believe if you want to know people – their character and attitude, take them on a trek.

 Soul satisfaction & Humility: An arduous trek is the best medicine to clear your head, deflate that ego balloon, and realize that money cannot buy everything.
 You will be grounded to planet earth, in your most real form, with the least expectations, and humbly surrendering to the facilities around you and making the most of them.
-On the winning side, you will get to experience the soul-satisfying luxury of a sky full of stars, awe-inspiring nature, simplest but most cherished food, the solitude that can touch your soul.
-Sometimes, in life, we need that break to re-think, re-consider and seek some redemption.
+On the winning side, you will get to experience the soul-satisfying luxury of a sky full of stars, awe-inspiring nature, the simplest but most cherished food, and the solitude that can touch your soul.
+Sometimes, in life, we need that break to re-think, re-consider, and seek some redemption.